Volkswagen Golf R hatchback review

 - Underwhelming sound

-The UK's top 10 fastest hot hatchbacks 2023
+The UK's top 10 fastest hot hatchbacks 2024

 More reviews

 What’s more annoying is the Golf R’s infotainment system.
 If you’ve read our review of the standard Volkswagen Golf (or other models, like the Volkswagen ID.3), you’ll know that we find the infotainment touchscreen frustrating to use.
 It can be slow to respond and difficult to operate while driving, being needlessly complicated to find even basic functions.
-If you feel the same after you test-drive a Golf R, it’s worth checking out the last-generation model, which has nearly the same amount of power and a much more user-friendly setup.
+If you feel the same after you test-drive a Golf R, it’s worth checking out the previous-generation model, which has nearly the same amount of power and a much more user-friendly setup.

-You might find more standard equipment on the old car, too.
 On a range-topping model like this, we feel that the optional heated seats and reversing camera should be standard.
 There are plenty of other options to tempt you to spend more, including a Performance Pack that adds extra sporty features and a higher top speed, along with a useful head-up display.
 The Performance Pack is a tempting extra, especially as the bigger spoiler and wheels make it stand out against the Volkswagen Golf R-Line trim level.

 MPG, running costs & CO2